Azure/azure-powershell/documentation/preview/README.md

 - Create an Azure Virtual Machine
 - Create a VNet and Subnet
+- Create a KeyVault
-- Create a log analytics workspace
+- Create a WebApp

-We are planning to add more to this list over time.
+We are planning to extend this list over time.

 Contribute to the list by submitting a PR or submit an issue describing the scenario that you would like to see covered.